emarketguy27/keto-macro-calculator/readme.txt

 Keto Macro Calculator is a modern, fully responsive macronutritional calculator specifically designed for the Ketogenic Diet.

-Simply add the shortcode <code>[keto_macro_calculator]</code> to any page or post to display an interactive calculator that helps users determine their optimal macronutrient ratios for a ketogenic lifestyle.
+Simply add the shortcode [keto_macro_calculator] to any page or post to display an interactive calculator that helps users determine their optimal macronutrient ratios for a ketogenic lifestyle.

 For more information on WordPress plugin development, visit jamesdennis.org Plugin Development Services page.
 Explore our other WordPress Plugins, or contact us at james@jamesdennis.org.